lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

 ### What is this

  USE Terra reference data in your analysis jobs.
-Terra includes the ability to reference a number of datasets that are hosted in the cloud already.
+Terra includes the ability to reference a number of datasets that are hosted in the cloud (on GCP) already.

  Terra Reference Datasets
  [![ref-datasets](/images/ref-datasets.png)]()

 ### Key considerations
 - Many Terra (GCP) datasets require authenticated access.
 The **'1000 Genomes' dataset** has public access.
-- Import and use any subset of reference data in your Terra analysis (notebook or workflow)
+- Import and use any subset of this reference data in your Terra analysis (notebook or workflow)

 ### How to do this and verify